Marc94440/IoT-Hub-Raspberry-Pi-Project/README.md

 ```bash
 sudo node index.js 'YOUR AZURE IOT HUB DEVICE CONNECTION STRING'
 ```
+To get your connection string go to : [Microsoft Azure](https://portal.azure.com/#home) and click on your IoT Hub resource.

 ## Credit
 This code is based on a sample code from Azure.